Simon Thinline HH

 The top has carefully joined ash with wenge and walnut forming the central stripe.
 This was thicknessed and glued to a one piece sheet of mahogany.
 The resulting top had the F-Hole carefully cut close to the line with a scroll saw and then carved with a very sharp knife (and chamfered on the inside).

 The neck is much simpler – I had been given a lovely piece of sapele – perfectly quarter sawn and exactly 20mm thick and pretty much finished – and just wide enough – so it was ideal for a one piece neck.
-The fretboard will be wenge.
+The fretboard is wenge.